 However, the biggest complaint about Harry Potter and the Prisoner of Azkaban is the villain.
 The entire film builds Sirius Black up as a total blackguard of the most evil order.
 He is considered a murderer, a disciple of Lord Voldemort, the photos of him circulating show him as a screaming madman, he has the magic world in a panicked uproar at his escape, even manages to scare one of the ghosts in the paintings (an amusing cameo from Dawn French) into hiding.
 Yet when Sirius Black is finally encountered he turns out to be … a fairly decent chap who is misunderstood and with Harry overwhelmed to accept as a substitute father figure.
 Dramatic reversal of expectations is one thing but this is misdirection to the point that it is dramatically false.
 The moment that Gary Oldman is found any hint of the threat and sinisterness that he earlier manifested vanishes and is forgotten about.

 The subsequent films in the Harry Potter series are Harry Potter and the Goblet of Fire (2005), Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009), Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011).
-A further spinoff of the Harry Potter series began with the prequel series Fantastic Beasts and Where to Find Them (2016) and the upcoming Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).
+Subsequently, J.K.
+Rowling launched a Harry Potter prequel series with Fantastic Beasts and Where to Find Them (2016), Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).

 (No. 4 on the SF, Horror & Fantasy Box-Office Top 10 of 2004 list).